Knowledge base

 - Open Firefox.

-- Find the parameter media.peerconnection.enabled ; in order not to carry out the search by hand, it is possible to type this parameter in the search box
+- Find the media.peerconnection.enabled parameter; in order not to search by hand, it is possible to type this parameter in the search box.

 - Access the meeting via a link kmeet.infomaniak.com as described in Chapter 4.

-This guide explains how to add a password and encryption key to a kMeet meeting, Infomaniak's ethical solution for free video conferencing.
+This guide explains how to add a password and encryption key to a meeting kMeet Infomaniak's free ethic video conferencing solution.

-When creating your meeting room, it is possible to protect it with a password, which you will need to share with all your participants to allow them to connect.
+When creating your meeting room, it is possible to protect it with a password, which you will need to pass on to all your participants to enable them to log in:

-- share the meeting link or code along with the password to your participants
+- Share it link or meeting code and password to your participants:

 Prerequisites

-- share an entire screen and not just an application
+- Share a full screen and not just an application window.

 This guide explains how to start an oral or video conversation between one or more users kChat, with Infomaniak's free ethic video conferencing solution, kMeet.